ninadsonawane/neural-networks/README.md

-# Neural Networks: From Foundations to Transformers
+# A Study on Modern Neural Networks: From MLP to Transformers

 A complete implementation and analysis of foundational deep learning architectures, studying the evolution from fixed-context MLPs to fully-attentive Transformers (2003–2017).